 Part of the problem is that so few studies have been done on how menopause affects women with MS, so women don’t know what to expect.
 And because many of the symptoms of menopause are so similar to those of MS, it can be difficult to know exactly what’s happening.

 Women like Richelle already deal with so much uncertainty about their bodies.
-We want to help women with MS be better prepared to understand and manage their menopause.
+The menopause clinic team at Gennev wants to help women with MS be better prepared to understand and manage their menopause.

 Richelle’s story of MS and menopause

 Diagnosed with MS in 2009, Richelle believes she’s now in perimenopause, but like many women, she’s finding it hard to identify where she is in the journey.

 “I believe I'm in perimenopause.
 I don't know for sure,” Richelle says.
 “I have night sweats, hot flashes, and cramps occasionally but I have a Mirena IUD, so it's hard to know.
 I have had sporadic spotting while using Mirena but no real periods.”

 MS only complicates and adds to the confusion so many women feel as they enter perimenopause—earlier than they thought, and with symptoms they didn’t know to expect.

 “I had never been someone who sweats very much so suddenly having night sweats was strange to me.
 I've mentioned to my doctors that I believe I am entering menopause.
 I asked if they could test my hormone levels but the VA doesn't provide hormone tests,” she says.
 But she has noticed an intensifying of the brain fog and fatigue that MS already causes.

 Like most of us, she finally self-diagnosed perimenopause, based on what information she could gather.
 “I just realized how hot I would get but still believed it was too early for menopause.”